 The Company's principal business activity is the acquisition, exploration, and evaluation of mineral properties.
 The Company will be exploring its mineral property interests and has not yet determined whether they contain mineral reserves that are economically recoverable.
 The Company's continuing operations and the underlying value and recoverability of the amounts shown for mineral property interests are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of the mineral property interests, obtaining the necessary permits to mine, and on future profitable production or proceeds from the disposition or option of the mineral property interests.
-The carrying amounts of mineral properties are based on costs incurred to date, and do not necessarily represent present or future values
+The carrying amounts of mineral properties are based on costs incurred to date, and do not necessarily represent present or future values.

-The Company's financial statements for the year ended April 30, 2023 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-The Company has a comprehensive loss of \$682,670 for the year ended April 30, 2023 (2022 - \$765,107) and has a working capital deficit of \$105,418 at April 30, 2023 (2022 - surplus of \$520,085).
+The Company's interim financial statements for the period ended July 31, 2023, have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+The Company has a comprehensive loss of \$122,617 for the period ended July 31, 2023 (July 31, 2022 - \$113,055) and has a working capital deficit of \$90,232 at July 31, 2023 (April 30, 2023 - \$105,418).

 These financial statements have been prepared with the going concern assumption, which assumes that the Company will continue in operation for the foreseeable future and, accordingly, will be able to realize its assets and discharge its liabilities in the normal course of operations.
-The Company had cash of \$12,410 as at April 30, 2023 (2022 - \$677,379).
+The Company had cash of \$176,503 as at July 31, 2023 (April 30, 2022 - \$12,410).
 Management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive or raise additional debt and/or equity capital.
 If the Company is unable to raise additional capital in the immediate future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favorable terms, and/or pursue other remedial measures or cease operations.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.
 These financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 Such adjustments would be material.